windelbouwman/lognplot/lognplotgtk/building.md

 Now the app will contain the proper icons.
 To theme this further you could install a windows 10 or windows 7 theme.

+One further issue is the compiled settings, which have to be present.
+This issue will surface when you try to open a file save dialog.
+Make sure you have a file `share\glib-2.0\schemas\gschemas.compiled`.

 ## Distribution build script